dr-vortex/blankstorm-multiplayer/README.md

 - get-clients: get the other connected clients.
 Requires authoization.
 - get-log: get the server logs.
 Requires authorization and being a website moderator or above (a client in get-clients with an oplvl greater than 0)

 At some point the server code may not be posted to this repo if and sensitive data (like database passwords) are added.
-Also note that the `get-clients` response does not include real user data, except for the socket ID.

 [Testing](https://a.drvortex.dev/mp)